IgorCova/MyCode/README.md

 #### Project for TUSUR lab Concurrent Programming about Petri Nets

 ## graph
-#### Project for TUSUR lab Data Structure about work with graphs and Dijkstra algortim
+#### Project for TUSUR lab Data Structure about work with graphs and Dijkstra algoritm

 ## OpenApi
 #### Project for Bank for integrations with outside partners companies